Student loan servicer misled borrowers about relief program, CFPB says

 Given that history, the CFPB has kept an eye on servicing practices.
 Examiners at the bureau last year reported instances of student loan servicers providing inaccurate information about the public service program.
 And in February, the CFPB warned servicers to be vigilant about the information they provide about the program and the waiver.

-For its part, the Education Department issued a letter Wednesday to servicers managing old bank-based loans warning them to address any faulty information being provided about the forgiveness program to avoid the consequences faced by Edfinancial.
+For its part, the Education Department issued a letter Wednesday to servicers managing old bank-based loans warning them to address any faulty information being provided about the forgiveness program to avoid the consequences faced by EdFinancial.
 The department said it suspects the alleged misstatements are widespread.

 “Public employees provide important services in communities across America,” Richard Cordray, who heads the Education Department’s office of Federal Student Aid, said Wednesday.
 “We are making it clear to all companies that service federal student loans that they are expected to provide these borrowers with accurate information about how to get the loan forgiveness they deserve.”